 To exit DFU, just use the button combination for your device which would normally put it in recovery mode.

 Time to take a trip to the Apple store

 If, after all these routes, you still can't get the iPhone working again then it looks like you have a hardware issue.
 While you can find several guides to fixing these online, we'd recommend booking an appointment at the Genius bar, at least to work out what's wrong.

 Hopefully it won't be fatal, but if you find it is you can at least peruse the latest handsets available while you're there.
-Be sure to check out our iPhone 8, iPhone 8 Plus, and iPhone X reviews if you decide it's time to upgrade.
+Be sure to also check out our best iPhone deals, iPhone 13 rumours, and Best iPhone: Which is the one for you? guides.